-- In analysing the site, the intention is to capitalise on limited opportunities to incorporate smaller lots where the topography is flatter as part of providing an appropriate level of diversity and housing mix.
-This approach ensures the lot sizes are compatible with the environmental capabilities of those areas of the land. - The placement of the proposed smaller lots will not result in any unacceptable impacts on the amenity, or potential amenity, of neighbouring properties. - The location of the proposed smaller lots are such that they will not impact on any potential natural or cultural features of the land.
-Further, some of the lots will be appropriately located near the proposed Hilltop Park. - There would be no unreasonable increase in densities on the site as a result of supporting the variation.
+In analysing the site, the intention is to capitalise on limited opportunities to incorporate smaller lots where the topography is flatter as part of providing an appropriate level of diversity and housing mix.
+This approach ensures the

+- The placement of the proposed smaller lots will not result in any unacceptable impacts on the amenity, or potential amenity, of neighbouring properties. - The location of the proposed smaller lots are such that they will not impact on any potential natural or cultural features of the land. - There would be no unreasonable increase in densities on the site as a result of supporting the variation.
 The proposal will contribute an appropriate dwelling yield to the dwelling yield targets for the precinct. - The documentation submitted with this application demonstrates that development consistent with the relevant development controls can be accommodated on those sites.